 “…the garment of praise for the spirit of heaviness…” Isaiah 61:3

 What a drudgery life can be when our wardrobe is nothing other than cloaks woven with the threads of a heavy spirit.
 Sunshine and blue skies seem hollow.
-The loud laughter of fretless children is irritating to our preoccupied minds.
-Under the spirit of heaviness, a banquet fit for a king is only to be pushed around on our plates by hands too weighted to lift our forks.
-Each of us has donned that gray, moldly spirit of heaviness before, and Isaiah is promising above that God intends to wrap us in a tailored garment of praise.
-This garment is made for you by His own hands, and it is to His own glory that it must be worn.
-Forgive me, but I am encouraging you to disrobe – to take off the garments of weightiness and slip on the garment of praise.
-It’s in your size and has already been paid for in full.
+The loud laughter of fretless children are irritating.
+A banquet fit for a king is only to be pushed around on our plates by hands too heavy to lift the forks.
+Each of us has worn the spirit of heaviness before and Isaiah is promising the children of God that He intends to wrap you in a tailored garment of praise.
+This garment is made for you by His own hands and it is to His own glory that it must be worn.

-Amazingly, I believe that all of these precious elements are ours in Christ today.
-May the merciful God of Heaven empower our feelings to align with our beliefs.
-This is a needful exchange in all of God’s children, that we might draw our senses from the well of our beliefs, instead of drawing our final conclusions from the well of our unreliable emotions.
-May the Holy Spirit bring to life the listless portions of our hearts which have too often bent under that smothering spirit of heaviness.
-May we stand upright today with arms spread toward Heaven’s throne and declare that we have confidence in the God of The Exchange; let us trust deeply that what He proclaimed to a rebellious Israel nearly 2,700 years ago, He will also apply to those of us in Christ right here and right now.
+Amazingly, I believe that all of these are ours in Christ today.
+May the merciful God of Heaven appoint our feelings to align with our beliefs.
+This is a needful exchange in all of God’s children, that we might draw our feelings from the well of our beliefs instead of drawing our final conclusions from the well of our unreliable emotions.
+May the Holy Spirit bring to life the listless portions of our hearts which have too often bent under the spirit of heaviness.
+May we stand upright today with arms spread toward Heaven’s throne and declare that we have confidence in the God of The Exchange; let us trust deeply that what He proclaimed to a rebellious Israel nearly 2,700 years ago He will also apply to those of us in Christ.
 Curse our fickle hearts for shifting when He has provided for them to stand!
-Great God of Heaven, cause in us a willingness to trust with tenacity, to wait with assurance, to march with joyful dependence.
+Great God of Heaven cause in us a willingness to trust with tenacity, to wait with assurance, to march with joyful dependence.

 Give to the ministry